Higher Level Teaching Assistant Courses

 Longer Route training

-An example of a longer route programme, is the one developed by Judith Robson, MBE, Senior Assessor at HLTA North, and one of the country’s first HLTAs.
-The programme runs over two school terms (six half day sessions) and offers:
+An example of a longer route programme, is the one developed by Judith Robson, MBE, Senior Assessor at HLTA North.
+This programme offers:

-- flexibility in that it can be tailored to meet the needs of a school, TSA or Academy Trust
+• flexibility in that it can be tailored to meet the needs of individual schools, TSAs or Academy Trusts.

 Throughout the programme candidates are asked to keep a learning journal and are supported by an experienced trainer/ tutor.
-At the end of the programme candidates are given the appropriate support and advice to progress onto a 3-day route.
+At the end of the programme candidates are given appropriate support and advice to progress onto the next step.

 To discuss this option with Judith, please email her at: judith.robson@northumbria.ac.uk